akornsys-rdi/ghostly-light/README.md

 ## 3D Printing

 For the printing of the plastic shell, it is recommended to use transparent or translucent filament of neutral color.
 I have used transparent PLA.
-After some tests, I have achieved the best finish with a maximum layer height of 0.2mm, non-linear infill pattern, such as Slic3r-PE "_Archimedean Chords_" and random seams.
+After some tests, I have achieved the best finish with a maximum layer height of 0.2mm, non-linear infill pattern, such as Slic3r-PE "_Archimedean Chords_".

 The transparent filament often gives first layer adhesion issues, and since the shell has few contact points on the bed, print may fail.
 For this reason, I have tried to find the parameters that have worked for me to achieve first layer adhesion and be able to print the shell: